Return to the BUILD

 Here is a better shot of the ‘scratch details’.
 I just wanted to get the feeling of the white surface writing here:

-Finally, I ‘painted’ three of the five BGM-340 Guidance System Knob As while they were still on the sprue:
+Finally, I used the Sharpies again to ‘paint’ three of the five BGM-340 Guidance System Knob As while they were still on the sprue:

 Slide the two BGM-340 Guidance System Side Panels flush into these slots of the BGM-340 Guidance System, as shown: